-Father Ben celebrating his Mass of Thanksgiving on August 11, 2019, at Saint Paul Church, Father Joyle Martinez, pastor, concelebrating [Source: online photo albums at the Saint Paul's parish website]
+Father Ben celebrating his Mass of Thanksgiving on August 11, 2019, at Saint Paul Church, Father Joyle Martinez, pastor, concelebrating [Photo courtesy of Dale Yamamoto, as posted on Saint Paul's website]

 On August 11th, Father Ben celebrated his Mass of Thanksgiving for Priesthood at Saint Paul Church where 39 years earlier he had celebrated his First Mass.
 Among the worshippers at this Mass of Thanksgiving were parishioners who had watched him serve Mass as a young altar boy.
 They listened now to the words of what would be his last homily: an encouragement to pray every day and to make time to listen for the quiet voice of God.